waimea-dmneth/200dtd-timber-document-project/docs/0-requirements.md

 make a web app that allows architects to input their choices into a form and then automatically create the document and give it to the end users that require it

+- needs to take input from end user
+- creates a doc PDF file based on a form that is submitted
+- emails it or stores it safely
+- needs to give both parties the pdf
+- needs to looks nice

 ---